 In food processing and biochemistry, nitrite.
 Sodium nitrite is used to treat foods, as it inhibits bacterial growth and explicitly inhibits botulism.
 Nitrite inhibits the germination of endospores of C.

-Why nitrite is toxic?
+Why is nitrite toxic?

 Bacteria in our saliva, stomach, and intestines convert nitrates into nitrites and it is primarily the nitrites that cause toxicity.
-The iron component of red blood cells (hemoglobin) is oxidized by nitrites making them unable to carry oxygen.
+The iron component of red blood cells (haemoglobin) is oxidized by nitrites making them unable to carry oxygen.

 What is the difference between nitrate and nitrite?